theCodePark/strip-api-server/README.md

 ```

 The server will listen on the specified port (default is 4000) or the port specified in the environment variable `PORT`.

+To deploy the server to Heroku, follow the instructions in the [Heroku documentation](https://devcenter.heroku.com/articles/git).

 ## Endpoints